aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 2. From **Create stack**, choose **With new resources (standard)**.
 3. Choose the **Template is ready** option.
 From **Specify template**, choose **Upload a template file**.
 Upload the `resource-dependencies-with-intrinsic-functions.yaml` template, and choose **Next**.
 4. Enter a stack name.
 For example, `resource-dependencies-lab-ref-getatt`.
-5. In the **Parameters** section, provide a unique name for the SNS topic, an email address for SNS Topic subscription, and a name for the security group; when ready, choose **Next**.
+5. In the **Parameters** section, provide a unique name for the Amazon SNS topic, an email address for Amazon SNS topic subscription, and a name for the security group; when ready, choose **Next**.
 6. Choose to accept default values on the **Configure stack options** page; scroll to the bottom of the page, and choose **Next**.
 7. In the review page, scroll to the bottom and choose **Create stack**.